Kristianstad/origo/README.md

 # origo
 https://github.com/Kristianstad/origo/pkgs/container/origo

 Docker image of Origo (https://github.com/origo-map).
 The image is built on https://github.com/Kristianstad/lighttpd2/pkgs/container/lighttpd2 (check out for webserver settings).
 Listens on port 8080 internally.
 Files and directories in the Origo config directory are added to the Origo web directory at startup.
-There is also an optional management tool for Origo and metadata included in the with_php tag (web path to manage tool: adm/manage.php).
+There is also an optional management tool for Origo and meta data included in the with_php tag (web path to manage tool: adm/manage.php).
 Source code for the management tool is available in the with_php branch.

 ## Docker run examples
 ### If you just need Origo
 docker run --name origo -d -p 8080:8080 ghcr.io/kristianstad/origo:2.7.0
-### If you also want Kristianstad's management tool for Origo and metadata
+### If you also want Kristianstad's management tool for Origo and meta data
 docker run --name origo -d -p 8080:8080 ghcr.io/kristianstad/origo:with_php

 ## Environment variables